Gurudas Banerjee

-Gurudas Banerjee, also known as Gurudas Bandyopadhyay, is a Bengali stage and film actor who was active from the 1940s through the 1980s.
+Gurudas Banerjee, also known as Gurudas Bandyopadhyay, is an Indian stage and film actor who was active from the 1940s through the 1980s.
 As an actor, he commonly played holy men, especially the 19th century Bengali mystic Sri Ramakrishna, a role he was said to "almost monopolize."
 He acted in more than 80 films, mostly in Bengali.
 With his wife, actress Molina Devi, he also directed a Calcutta-based theatre troupe, M. G. Enterprises.

 Biography

 Gurudas Banerjee had his stage debut in 1948 at Calcutta's Kalika Theatre in the role of Sri Ramakrishna in Yugadevata.
 He continued acting in theatre and cinema until the 1980s.